snunezglobant/Bootcamp-Web-UI---Team2/README.md

 ##Laying the groundwork for versioning and coding

-###Revisions before "Bootcamp WebUI Final Project Team2 version#1"
+###Revisions before "Bootcamp WebUI Final Project Team2 version#1"..#2 and so on

-Before pushing that version, we will list the changes we made:
+Before pushing any version, we will list the changes we made:

 <ol>